Updated: Nov 19

 When you build trust, when you genuinely care about the other person, they will remember you are someone whom they feel safe with.
 It really is of no importance that they know your name or who you are.

 When the memories continue to fade, a person with dementia may search for a person they once knew.
 Perhaps they are looking for their parents.

 Sometimes a person who has dementia may think that someone else is a parent or a person they once knew.
-This person than becomes a symbol and represents who they long for.
+This person then becomes a symbol and represents who they long for.
 Sometimes this can lead to the person with dementia thinking their own adult child is their parent.
-This especially makes sense if there is a resemblance between their parent and child.
+This especially makes sense if there is a resemblance between their own parent and their child.